ingolemo/drider/readme.md

 * A button to bookmark a page.
 Press A again on the same page to unbookmark it.
 If an ebook has a page bookmarked then drider will jump to that page when you load the ebook.
+* Tap an image on the touchscreen to view it more closely.
 * Start button to exit.
 * Select button to go back to the book selection.
+* Home button to return to the Home menu (cia-only).

+Image viewing:

+* Circle-pad will pan across the image.
+* Up and Down on the d-pad will zoom in and out respectively.
+* B button to return to the page you were reading.
+* Start button to exit.
 * Home button to return to the Home menu (cia-only).